 “We have to get it back.”

-“And the Ophiuchians have two of ours too.
+“And the Ophiuchians have some of ours too.
 What a headache.”

 Moonlight spilled into the warehouse, illuminating a lake of crimson.
 The bodies that floated in the pool were identifiable only by the white sashes wrapped around their arms.
 The whiteness of the sashes matched the whiteness of the snake-like tattoos of those who stood above the corpses.